The economic medical climate in the first quarter of 2023: Things are looking up – but the basic problems remain-breakinglatest.news-Breaking Latest News

-Hamburg, March 27, 2023 – The economic mood in outpatient care improved in the first quarter of 2023: The medical climate surveyed by the Health Foundation rose by 10.8 points – in the medical professional groups by 7.2 points, among health professionals : inside even by 15.3 points.
-“This means that the economic situation and confidence in outpatient care are brightening up again for the first time in a year and a half,” reports Prof. Dr. medical dr re. pole.
+Hamburg – The economic mood in outpatient care improved in the first quarter of 2023: The Medical climate surveyed by the Health Foundation rose by 10.8 points – by 7.2 points in the medical professions, and by as much as 15.3 points in the health care professions.
+“This means that the economic situation and confidence in outpatient care have brightened for the first time in a year and a half,” reports Prof. Dr. medical dr re. pole.
 Konrad Obermann, Head of Research at the Health Foundation.
 From his point of view, the possible causes include the continuing normalization after the pandemic period and the milder than expected increase in energy costs.

 Upswing in all professional groups